lightbend/fdp-sample-applications/apps/anomaly-detection/README.md

 * **Data ingester:** Ingests data from InfluxDB and prepares them in CSV format for model training
 * **Model training:** Trains a deep learning model
 * **Model publisher:** Publishes the trained model and some useful statictics to Kafka to be used by the model server
 * **Model serving:** Serving models in real time and updating them as new models will become available.
-Its based on the [minibook](https://www.lightbend.com/blog/serving-machine-learning-models-free-oreilly-ebook-from-lightbend)
+Its based on the [minibook](https://www.lightbend.com/blog/serving-machine-learning-models-free-oreilly-ebook-from-lightbend).
+This module is here for demonstration purposes only.
+It is absolete and not in use any more.
 * **Speculative model serving:** Serving models, leveraging speculative execution and voting decision making, in real time and updating them as new models will become available.
 Based on this [blog post](https://developer.lightbend.com/blog/2018-05-24-speculative-model-serving/index.html)

 # Installation

-## Installing Data Publisher
+## Installing Data Publisher and Speculative model server

-## Installing Data Collector
+This two modules are installed as 2 pods on Kubernetes using enclosed [Helm Chart](/apps/anomaly-detection/adchart).
+Make sure you update [values](/apps/anomaly-detection/adchart/values.yaml) to make sure it adheres to your environment.
+Definitions for values can be found [here](/apps/anomaly-detection/adchart/values-metadata.yaml).

+Alternatively, if you want to install these modules on DC/OS use this [json configuration](/apps/anomaly-detection/source/core/adpublisher/src/main/resources/adpublisher.json) for publisher and  [this one](/apps/anomaly-detection/source/core/adspeculativemodelserver/src/main/resources/adspeculativemodelserver.json) for speculative model server.

 ## Installing all Training Modules